tripod31/foo_lyricsource/README.md

 # foo_lyricsource.dll
-This is the lyricsource componet for foo_uie_lyrics3.dll.It retrives lyrics from "www.azlyrics.com"
+This is the lyricsource componet for foo_uie_lyrics3.dll.It retrives lyrics from sites.

 ##Component dll
 Release/foo_lyricsource.dll